peterddrummond/xspde_matlab/doc/source/interactive.rst

    Simulation of the Black-Scholes equation describing stock prices.

--  Here :attr:`in.initial` describes the initialization function.
+-  Here :func:`initial` describes the initialization function.
 -  The first argument of ``@(v,r)`` is ``v``, an initial random variable.
 -  The error-bars are estimates of step-size error.
 -  Errors can be reduced by using more time-steps: see :ref:`chap-projects`.